kyra-ohare/car-migo/README.md

 ```

 ## Application Deployment - mock
-This is how I would deploy the application to AWS Cloud Services:
+This is how I would deploy the application to Amazon Web Services (AWS):

 Users interact with the application via a web interface (UI).
 Their requests are routed to the AWS infrastructure.